-While we all want to enjoy the wonders of fireworks, some of us are just way too lazy to go further than the vicinity of our house to watch a display.
+While we all want to enjoy the wonders of fireworks, it can sometimes feel like there are never enough public fireworks displays to satisfy us.
 If you’re like us, then you might just be thinking about setting up a firework display right in your yard.

 Unfortunately for many people, backyard fireworks displays have been the reason for visits to the local clinic and hospitals, as many accidents have happened revolving firework use at home.